jamesNicholasRyan/Battleships/README.md

   }
 ```

-- As with the **Board** class, each **Ship** has a *display* mathod.
-Within this method, there are collision checks for the edges and other ships.
+- As with the **Board** class, each **Ship** has a *display* method, which contains collision checks for the edges and other ships.
 I used an array called 'fullCells' to determine which cells had ships in them:
 ```js
   const cellCoordsSlpit = this.bodyCells.toString().split(',')
   const outOfBounds = cellCoordsSlpit.some((cell) => {